ethereum/EIPs/EIPS/eip-erc_5219_resolve_mode.md

 /// @dev IDecentralizedApp is the ERC-5219 interface interface IERC5219Resolver is IDecentralizedApp {
     // @notice The ERC-4804 resolve mode
-    // @dev    This MUST return "erc5219" for ERC-5219 resolution (case-insensitive).
-The other options, as of writing this, are "auto" for automatic resolution, or "manual" for manual resolution. function resolveMode() external pure returns (string mode);
+    // @dev    This MUST return "5219" for ERC-5219 resolution (case-insensitive).
+The other options, as of writing this, are "auto" for automatic resolution, or "manual" for manual resolution. function resolveMode() external pure returns (bytes32 mode);
 }
 ```